hujingzzz/ainews/_posts/2025-06-13-google-ai-alphagenome-dna.md

 ---
 layout: post
-title: Google “Genetic Understanding AI”-AlphaGenome specifically used to predict the effects of mutations in DNA on genetic regulation.
+title: GoogleRelease “At the end of the day,Genetic understandingAI@Ambassin: #Jan25 #Jan25 #Jan25AlphaGenome It's for forecasting.
+DNA The effect of medium variability on genetic regulation
 date: 2025-06-13 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/google-ai-alphagenome-dna_1.jpg